-Number Name Description 0 Disabled Local (panel) control forcing is not requested.
-1 X52 Channel 1 on voltage measurement option is used for feedback.
-2 X53 Channel 2 on voltage measurement option is used for feedback.
+Number Name Description 0 Disabled - 1 X52 Channel X52 on the voltage measurement option is used for feedback.
+2 X53 Channel X53 on the voltage measurement option is used for feedback.

-This function requires that a voltage measurement option board (OC7V0) is installed in the converter.
+NOTICE This function requires that a Voltage Measurement option board (OC7V0) is installed in the converter.